COPPUL/westvault-vagrant/README.md

   * `cd /var/www/owncloud`
   * `sudo -u www-data ./occ westvault:status`

 Return to the OwnCloud WestVault page and see that the deposit statuses are in Agreement.
 At this point, your files are ready to restore.
+Click the Restore button next to one or more deposits that have reached Agreement.
+They will be added to the restore queue.

+* After queueing some deposits, run the restore command in OwnCloud.
+At the command line, run
+  * `cd /var/www/owncloud`
+  * `sudo -u www-data ./occ westvault:restore`

+This should download the queued deposits from the LOCKSS network via LOCKSSOMatic and the staging server and place them in the lockss-preserved folder.
+The status on the deposits should change to restore-complete.